metrorailings/OwlBlog/content/posts/2022-week-9-insights.md

 Todd Downing trying to disguise his running by not having Derrick Henry out there, but it's not working.

 Chiefs are a little shook.
+Dropping passes, losing protection, not beating defensive backs on routes.
 These Titans know how to work them.